Updated August 15, 2025

 Though the searches are worded differently for the searches above, the intent is similar, so the top results will likely overlap.

 Additionally, Google will assess the best results format to offer depending upon the search term and the intent behind it.
 “How to replace a fuse” draws results for an explainer video, followed by suggestions for other “how to” videos that may also be appropriate for the query.
-Google’s Hummingbird and Rankbrain updates were significant advances in their ability to understand the intent behind searches rather than just matching up specific keywords.
+Google’s BERT systems and RankBrain helped shift search from simple keyword matching to understanding the meaning and intent behind queries — a shift that shapes how results are ranked today.

 Soon after the video is the “people also ask” answer accordion.
 Google often also shows results for searches that other users made following the original search, all in the quest to make finding the correct information as easy as possible.

-Google’s search result formats are split into five different categories outside of the traditional list of blue links:
+Google’s search result formats are split into five different categories outside of the traditional list of blue links.
+These features aim to surface information quickly and efficiently based on user intent.
+Key SERP features include:

-Know these five results formats to truly understand Google searches.
+Know these results formats to truly understand Google searches.

 For example, if you were to Google Marie Curie, the knowledge graph would display the information below: